-Criteria Points Percentage Qualification 10% Post-graduate degree (MSc) in natural resources management, renewable energy, economics, development economics, finance, or closely related field.
-10 Experience 55% • At least 10 years' experience in providing policy support on energy (particular in energy access and renewable energy) and climate change.
-25 At least 5 years' experience in the development of policy and operational guidelines on renewable energy sources; 20 • Familiar with energy issues in Papua New Guinea or within the South Pacific region.
-5 Strong writing and drafting skills.
+Criteria Percentage Qualification 10% University degree in natural resources management, renewable energy, economics, development economics, finance, or closely related field.
+10 Experience 55% At least 5 years' experience in providing policy support on energy (particular in energy access and renewable energy) and climate change.
+25 • At least 2 years' experience in the development of policy and operational guidelines on renewable energy sources; 20 Familiar with energy issues in Papua New Guinea.
+5 Good writing and drafting skills.
 5 Competencies 5% • Strong analytical skills and exceptional ability in communication and networking, negotiations and writing.
 1 • Flexibility and ability to operate in different cultural settings and with a variety of stakeholders; culturally and gender sensitive.
-1 High level planning, organisational and time management skills, including flexibility, attention to detail and the ability to work under pressure to meet challenging deadlines; 1 Ability to quickly adapt to change, and to remain calm under pressure; Fluency in written and spoken English.
+High level planning, organisational and time management skills, including flexibility, attention to detail and the ability to work under pressure to meet challenging deadlines; 1 Ability to quickly adapt to change, and to remain calm under pressure; Fluency in written and spoken English.
 1 1 Technical Criteria 70% If necessary interviews shall also be conducted as part of the technical evaluation to ascertain best value for money.
-Financial Criteria - Lowest Price 30% Total 100%
+Financial Criteria - Lowest Price 30% Total 100% a) Duly executed Letter of Confirmation of Interest and Availability using the template provided by UNDP.